MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/assemblies-and-artifacts-installed-by-the-multiple-web-services-sample.md

 ---
 description: "Learn more about: Assemblies and Artifacts Installed by the Multiple Web Services Sample"
-title: "Assemblies and Artifacts Installed by the Multiple Web Services Sample | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Assemblies and Artifacts Installed by the Multiple Web Services Sample" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: d2976e7d-272a-4106-90b8-5161d71a22ce
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Assemblies and Artifacts Installed by the Multiple Web Services Sample
 The following table lists the assemblies and other artifacts installed for the Multiple Web Services sample.